m4c4r0n1n/theme-switcher.nvim/README.md

 5. Previews themes as you navigate (j/k)
 6. Apply with Enter

-The list never scrolls weirdly - the text stays put and only the highlight moves!
-Use search (`/`) to quickly find themes in a large list.

 ### Background Toggle (`<leader>tb`)

 Toggles between two background modes: